developersIndia/website/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+For further instructions, do check out the detailed ["contributing guidelines](./.github/CONTRIBUTING.md)

 ## 📄 Licensing Terms & Conditions

 Distributed under the MIT License.
 See [`LICENSE`](./LICENSE) for more information.